bio22/bio22.github.io/README.md

 # bio22.github.io
-a website about metabolism in biochemistry
+BIO22 is a website about metabolism in biochemistry